-For more information on corporate governance at Fresenius, please refer to the Corporate Governance Declaration and Report on pages 100 to 114 of the Annual Report.
-Fresenius has disclosed the information on related parties in its quarterly reports and on page 212 of the Annual Report.
+For more information on Corporate Governance at Fresenius, please refer to the Corporate Governance Declaration and Report on pages 131 to 162 of the Annual Report.
+Fresenius has disclosed the information on related parties in its quarterly reports and on page 258 of the Annual Report.

-GROUP NONFINANCIAL REPORT
+GROUP NON-FINANCIAL REPORT

-KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, audited the Group nonfinancial report for 2017.
-This was done in accordance with a resolution of the Supervisory Board of December 8, 2017, and the subsequent appointment.
+KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, audited the Group Non-financial Report for 2018.
+This was done in accordance with a resolution of the Supervisory Board of December 7, 2018, and the subsequent appointment.

-The Group nonfinancial report and the audit report of the appointed auditor were made available to each member of the Supervisory Board of the Company in good time.
-At their meetings on March 15 and 16, 2018, the Audit Committee and then the Supervisory Board discussed all the documents in detail.
+The Group Non-financial Report and the audit report of the appointed auditor were made available to each member of the Supervisory Board of the Company in good time.
+At their meetings on March 13 and 14, 2019, the Audit Committee and then the Supervisory Board discussed all the documents in detail.

-The auditors delivered a detailed report on the results of the audit at each of these meetings.
+The auditor delivered a detailed report on the results of the audit at each of these meetings.
 The Audit Committee and the Supervisory Board approved the auditor's findings.
-The Audit Committee's and the

-Supervisory Board's own review also found no objections to the Group nonfinancial report.
-At its meeting on March 16, 2018, the Supervisory Board approved the Group nonfinancial report presented by the general partner.
+The Audit Committee's and the Supervisory Board's own review also found no objections to the Group Non-financial Report.
+At its meeting on March 14, 2019, the Supervisory Board approved the Group Non-financial Report presented by the general partner.

-The Group nonfinancial report is published on pages 68 to 97 of the Annual Report and the auditor's findings are published on page 98 f. of the Annual Report.
+The Group Non-financial Report is published on pages 92 to 130 of the Annual Report and the auditor's findings are published on page 129 f. of the Annual Report.